sourcegraph/sourcegraph-public-snapshot/doc/dev/background-information/web/styling.md

 - Prefer classes over descendent/child selectors.
 It decouples styles from the DOM structure of the component, ensures encapsulation and avoids CSS specificity issues.
 - Create utility classes for styles that should be shared horizontally between components.
 - Avoid hardcoding colors, use CSS variables if they are available / the color makes sense to share.
+- If possible, prefer CSS variables to SCSS variables.
 - Try to _minimize_ the usage of advanced SCSS features.
 They can lead to bugs and complicate styles.
   - Encouraged features are nesting and imports (which is the intersection of Less', SCSS' and PostCSS' feature set).
 - Think about mobile at least so much that no feature breaks when the browser window is resized.